Cambridge District Scout Archive

 - Frederick Harrold Pilot Officer 23 7th Cambridge

-- Cyril Hoare Stocker 18 Whittlesford HMS Hood
+- Cyril Hoare Stoker 18 Whittlesford HMS Hood

 - Leslie Jaggard Flight Sgt 20 12th Cambridge

-- Blythe Kempton – Wersham RAF 23 12th Cambridge
+- Blythe Kempton – Werohia RAF 23 12th Cambridge

 In November 1940 Cambridge District asked that any casualties be reported to the District Secretary who would inform ‘The Scouter’ and the County Secretary.

 In December 1945 Imperial Scout Headquarters asked for information concerning War Service.
 The Cambridge Group returns, but not the copies of the formal returns to Headquarters, remain in Cambridge District Scout Archives (see below).
-At this date both the University 30th and the Perse 5th declared they were unable to keep track of the large numbers of Scouts, Scouters and Rovers that had passed through their groups.
+At this date both the University 31st and the Perse 5th declared they were unable to keep track of the large numbers of Scouts, Scouters and Rovers that had passed through their groups.
 No returns were made from these groups.
+Only in 1947 do any records relating to the 60th appear in The Scouter; none are seen at District level.

 Groups with more parochial catchment areas retained local and informal lines of communication concerning members.
 Groups whose membership and leaders remained in place during the war are more likely to have kept track of group members.
 Groups with larger proportions of older Scouts (not yet formally Senior Scouts) and Rovers are represented more frequently as are those whose members enrolled into the RAF.